Pedestrian zone: Brazil

 Paquetá Island in Rio de Janeiro is auto-free.
 The only cars allowed on the island are police and ambulance vehicles.
 In Rio de Janeiro, the roads beside the beaches are auto-free on Sundays and holidays.

 Downtown Rio de Janeiro, Ouvidor Street, over almost its entire length, has been continually a pedestrian space since the mid-nineteenth century when not even carts or carriages were allowed.
 And the Saara District, also downtown, consists of some dozen or more blocks of colonial streets, off-limits to cars, and crowded with daytime shoppers.
 Likewise, many of the city's hillside favelas are effectively pedestrian zones as the streets are too narrow and/or steep for automobiles.

 Eixo Rodoviário, in Brasília, which is 13 kilometers long and 30 meters wide and is an arterial road connecting the center of that city from both southward and northward wings of Brasília, perpendicular to the well known Eixo Monumental (Monumental Axis in English), is auto-free on Sundays and holidays.

 Rua XV de Novembro (15 November Street) in Curitiba is one of the first major pedestrian streets in Brazil.

 Chile

 Chile has many large pedestrian streets.
-An example is Paseo Ahumada in Santiago and Calle Valparaíso in Viña del Mar.
+An example is Paseo Ahumada and Paseo Estado in Santiago, Paseo Barros Arana in Concepción and Calle Valparaíso in Viña del Mar.